mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 Lottie is a popular format for rendering vector-based animations.

-There is a plugin in RmlUi for serving such animations, located in the `lottie` sample.
-This plugin requires the [rlottie](https://github.com/Samsung/rlottie) library to render the animation.
+RmlUi comes integrated with the Lottie plugin for drawing Lottie animations.
+The plugin uses the [rlottie](https://github.com/Samsung/rlottie) library to render the animations.

-Once the `lottie` plugin is initialized, the `<lottie>`{:.tag} element is available as a normal RML tag.
+Once the Lottie plugin is initialized, the `<lottie>`{:.tag} element is available as a normal RML tag.

 ### \<lottie\>